 Initial Assessment

-When facing an issue where your air conditioner is operational but fails to cool your home sufficiently, it’s crucial to approach the problem methodically.
+When facing an issue where your HVAC system air conditioner is operational but fails to cool your home sufficiently, it’s crucial to approach the problem methodically.
 Avoid making arbitrary adjustments to the thermostat settings as this can exacerbate the issue rather than resolve it.

 Begin by conducting a thorough assessment of your system’s current state.
 Verify the thermostat is set to cooling mode and note the temperature setting versus the actual room temperature.
 Inspect whether there is airflow from the registers and if the outdoor unit is actively expelling air.
 The temperature of the air exiting the registers should generally be warmer than indoor air, indicating the transfer of heat from inside to outside.